CrypticQuintessence/CrypticQuintessence/Installation Instructions.md

 But before we can do that lets get this install process underway :D

+You will need to download Wabbajack first, Which can be found here: https://www.wabbajack.org/#/

+just run that exe and install it into any folder you like. make sure you have room on hard drive.

 If you haven't already gotten the required .WABBAJACK files to download the entire modlist yet,

 DOWNLOAD THEM HERE : https://drive.google.com/file/d/1r0aIHfMGHu_hGpq2IUMCi6FkC7f9oQEc/view?usp=sharing